 - Set a feeding schedule

-One of the most common mistakes people make, that actually helps to speed up the deterioration of their plants and lawn, is to water at the wrong time of day.
-The best time to water your greenery is either in the morning, before the sun comes up, or in the afternoon, when the sun is beginning to go down.
+One of the most common mistakes people make, which actually helps to speed up the deterioration of their plants and lawn, is to water at the wrong time of day.
+The best time to water your greenery is either in the morning, before the sun comes up, or in the afternoon when the sun is beginning to go down.
 The key is to never water when the sun is out and beaming.
 If you do, the water almost becomes like oil, and it will certainly fry your precious plants.
-The same goes with lawns.
+The same goes for lawns.
 Moreover, aim to use water that is as close to air temperature as possible.
 Too hot or too cold may send your plants into shock.
 (Hey, we didn’t say this was an easy job!)

 - Choose wisely